 It’s possible for spammers to buy a block of domains that have expired as well as new domains to form a Web Farm.
 By a search engine resetting the maturity of a domain, spammers don’t benefit from the purchase or swapping of an older domain.

-The effect of a process like this might make it look like new domains are being penalized by search engines because they are new (what someone might perhaps call something like a “sandbox” effect).
+The effect of a process like this based on domain ages might make it look like new domains are being penalized by search engines because they are new (what someone might perhaps call something like a “sandbox” effect).

 If a process like this were in place, it might cause new domains that aren’t linked to by older domains to not rank highly, at least until they get some links from older domains.